cajoshi/Text-Editor/README.md

 ![alt text](https://github.com/cajoshi/Text-Editor/blob/main/images/Text%20editor%202.jpg "Screenshot of the editor with text in it")

-Writing a text editor would not have been possible without an elaborate [tutorial](https://viewsourcecode.org/snaptoken/kilo/index.html) by [Pailey Quilts](https://github.com/paileyq) guiding me through each and every step.
+Making the text editor would not have been possible without an elaborate [tutorial](https://viewsourcecode.org/snaptoken/kilo/index.html) by [Pailey Quilts](https://github.com/paileyq) guiding me through each and every step.